Medical expert of the article

 Plasminogen |

-The most pronounced shifts in the plasmin system are traced in the DIC syndrome, when the activation of fibrinolysis initially is a protective, sanogenic reaction, and therefore plasmin inhibitors are contraindicated here.
+The most obvious shifts in the plasmin system are observed in DIC syndrome, when at first the activation of fibrinolysis is a protective, sanogenic reaction, and therefore plasmin inhibitors are contraindicated here.

-It should be borne in mind that plasminogen, as well as all other proteins of the acute phase, increases with infections, injuries, tumors and in recent months of pregnancy.
+It should be borne in mind that plasminogen, like all other acute phase proteins, increases during infections, injuries, tumors and in the last months of pregnancy.